-Certainly cloud computing is growing astronomically, much of it in the public cloud (the standard model).
-However, a trend has emerged in which businesses are shifting from the public cloud to a managed private cloud (not always necessary, as described below).
+Certainly, cloud computing is growing astronomically, much of it in the public cloud (the standard model).
+However, a trend has emerged: businesses are shifting from the public cloud to a managed private cloud (not always necessary, as described below).
 The reason that is occurring is that the companies desire more predictability, both in costs and performance.

-This new trend is not just about reliability and the IT budget but is a part of a broader focus on prediction throughout the business community.
+This new trend is not just about reliability and the IT budget but also a broader focus on prediction throughout the business community.
 The tools made possible by predictive analytics and predictive modeling allow businesses to develop in more sophisticated and conscientious ways than ever before.

 Predictive analytics and predictive modeling